vmware/vic/docs/vic_installation/README.md

 # vSphere Integrated Containers Installation

-*vSphere Integrated Containers Installation* provides information about how to install and configure VMware vSphere Integrated Containers Installation.
+*vSphere Integrated Containers Installation* provides information about how to install and configure VMware vSphere Integrated Containers.

-**NOTE** this book is a work in progress.
+**NOTE**  This book is a work in progress.

 * For an introduction to vSphere Integrated Containers, see *vSphere Integrated Containers Overview*.
-* For information about how to perform day-to-day administration operations with vSphere Integrated Containers, see *vSphere Integrated Containers Installation Administration*.
+* For information about how to perform day-to-day administration operations with vSphere Integrated Containers, see *vSphere Integrated Containers Administration*.

 ## Intended Audience